dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 - Iitaka conjecture

 Pseudoautomorphisms: Birational map that is an isomorphism in codimension 1.
-(Can only happen in $\dim X > 3$)
+(Can only happen in $\dim > 3$)